Suche

 manhandled

-sich hin und her bewegend; pendelnd
+sich hin und her bewegend; pendelnd adj techn.

 reciprocating

-; sich nach oben bewegen
+hochsteigen v; sich nach oben bewegen v

 hochsteigend; sich nach oben bewegend